nygeek/drive_inspector/README.md

 Fundamentally, the UNIX file system is built around data structures that point down at their children.

-By contrast, the Drive system is organized around files that point upward at their parents.
+By contrast, the Drive system is organized around nodes that point upward at their parents.

 ### DRIVE